marcelotk15/UsersRegister-TeamSpeak3/README.md

 # UsersRegister-TeamSpeak3
-Automatic script for auto register user for TeamSpeak3
+Script for automatic register user for TeamSpeak3S

 This source use TeamSpeak 3 PHP Framework by Planet TeamSpeak.
 More http://addons.teamspeak.com/directory/addon/result/TeamSpeak-3-PHP-Framework.html